-- Install the timing chain onto the crankshaft sprocket with the timing marks positioned as shown.
-4. - 5.
+- 4. Install the timing chain onto the crankshaft sprocket with the timing marks positioned as shown. - 5.
 Install the timing chain holding tool to prevent the timing chain from falling off of the crankshaft sprocket.

+- a Timing chain

-- b Timing chain holding tool - c Timing marks on timing chain
+- b Timing chain holding tool

+- c Timing marks on timing chain

-- Timing Chain Holding Tool 8M0148867 - Verify that the timing mark on the crankshaft is aligned with the timing pointer on the cylinder block.
-6.
+Timing Chain Holding Tool

+- 8M0148867 - 6.
+Verify that the timing mark on the crankshaft is aligned with the timing pointer on the cylinder block.

 - a Timing pointer on the cylinder block

-- b Timing mark on the crankshaft
+- b Timing mark on crankshaft

 - c Timing chain holder

-7. Install the fixed timing chain guide into the cylinder block through the opening at the bottom of the cylinder head.
+- 7. Install the fixed timing chain guide (white plastic) into the cylinder block through the opening at the bottom of the cylinder head.
 Secure with the special flange head screw and tighten the screw to the specified torque.